PaulChristophel/docs/salt-training-step-by-step.md

 * Successfully deploy a SALT minion
 * Successfully deploy Chrony to a SALT minion
 * Successfully deploy FireEye to a SALT minion
-* Successfully deploy Qualis to a SALT minion
+* Successfully deploy Qualys to a SALT minion

 ## Pre-requisites